AndyShi1010/MinimalGlass-MyAnimeListTheme/README.md

 # MinimalGlass-MyAnimeListTheme
-A minimalistic, card-style theme for MyAnimeList
+A minimalistic, card-style theme for MyAnimeList.
+Theme is currently in beta.